 - That cheap (would have expected at least double) ?

 Great!
-So, I either wasted an hour preparing for a commission that’s never going to happen, be forced to waste even more hours on negotiating getting paid less for them, or flat out sold myself short.
+So, I either wasted an hour preparing for a commission that’s never going to happen, am forced to waste even more hours on negotiating getting paid less for them, or flat out sold myself short.
 Welcome to the business world, dumbass!

 An error in reasoning Charging an hourly rate for a service is a convenient method for writing offers and bills (easy to digest and therefore more likely to be accepted without hassle), making it the obvious choice.
 But the real value of a service isn't always expressible as the product of hours × rate.
-At least not without inflating the factors unrealistically.
+At least not without inflating one of the the factors unrealistically.

 Lesson learned.
 Nowadays, I just skip the whole cost forecast thing and send a simple response right away: “Can do.
 Will cost about four figures.
 When do you need it?”
 Sounds brazen?
 Maybe.
 But, by my experience, everything else is going to end in tears.
 Let’s break down that line of thought.

 A common misconception about open source software is that it is developed by hobbyists in their spare time.
 With a day job to pay for the bills, free time does not have opportunity cost, so it can be bought/must be sold for cheap.
 That, at least, is what the market theory tells us.
 But that’s not exactly true, is it?
 In fact, it is utterly wrong.
 The opportunity cost of spare time is enjoying life.
 I, as everyone else, only have one lifetime to spend and I intent to use as much as possible of that, pursuing my own happiness.
 Work is just a means to that end.